Darmaiad/React-Router-Ex/README.md

 Both of the aforementioned tutorials are excellent and I cannot recommend them enough to anyone starting out with React.

-Finally, this project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+Τhis project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+I intend to continue to update this project, by adding new elements for me to tinker with.